Three Sovereigns and Five Emperors: Creation myth

-There is the legend of the Four Clans (四氏) who took part in creating the world, Youchao-shi (有巢氏), Suiren-shi (燧人氏), Fu Xi-shi (伏羲氏), and Shennong-shi (神農氏).
+There is the legend of the Four clans (四氏) who took part in creating the world, Youchao clan (有巢氏), Suiren clan (燧人氏), Fu Xi clan (伏羲氏), and Shennong clan (神農氏).

 Legacy

 These Sovereigns and Emperors are said to have helped introduce the use of fire, taught people how to build houses, and invented farming.
 The Yellow Emperor's wife is credited with the invention of silk culture.
 The discovery of medicine and invention of the calendar and Chinese script are also credited to the kings.
 After their era, Yu the Great founded the Xia dynasty, traditionally considered the first dynasty in Chinese historiography.